ThibArg/nuxeo-imagemetadata-utils/README.md

 * The Marketplace Package is in `nuxeo-imagemetadata-utils/nuxeo-imagemetadata-utils-mp/target`, its name is `nuxeo-imagemetadata-utils-mp-{version}.zip`.

 If you want to import the source code in Eclipse, then after the first build, `cd nuxeo-imagemetadata-utils-plugin` and `mvn eclipse:eclipse`.
 Then, in Eclipse, choose "File" > "Import...", select "Existing Projects into Workspace" navigate to the `nuxeo-imagemetadata-utils-plugins` folder and select this folder.

+## Versions

+* **First release** was tagged "5.9.6-SNAPSHOT"
+  * Which was a mistake because, by using nuxeo's version, it did not allow incrementing the plug-in's own version easily
+  * So, this 5.9.6-SNAPSHOT must be read as "version 1.0.0-SNAPSHOT"

+* **Version 1.0.1** (2010-10-17)
+  * Allows to handle a new document not yet saved, so the `Save Picture Metadata in Document` operation can be called from the `Àbout to Create` Event Handler
+  * Change version numbering

 ## Third Party Tools Used